 Fixed tariffs, on the other hand, have their rate fixed for a certain period of time (one or two years, for example).

-Our exclusive research found that the cost of standard tariffs across all suppliers has increased on average by 4% (or £44 per year) from 2013 to 2015, while fixed deals dropped by 7% on average (or £83).
+Our exclusive research found that from 2015 to 2017, the cost of standard tariffs across all suppliers UK-wide decreased on average by 3% (or £33 per year).
+While fixed deals dropped by 0.5% on average (or £5).

 So if you’re on a standard tariff, you need to switch.
 Click to use Which?
 Switch and compare gas and electricity prices.